Evaluating the Prospects of Cyclic Deconvolution across 312 Pulsars: Results Discussion

-Expected to be a primary instrument for NANOGrav beginning in the late 2020s, the incredible sensitivity and significant sky coverage of DSA-2000 would make it an outstanding instrument for cyclic spectroscopy.
-Unfortunately, that capability is currently limited by its frequency coverage, which, expected to span from 0.7$-$2 GHz, is too high for the vast majority of sources.
-That being said, we would expect cyclic deconvolution to be achievable with PSR J1802$-$2124, which is already timed by NANOGrav \citep{Agazie_2023_timing}, and PSR J2205+6012 if observed 150-200 MHz higher than the frequency we chose for this study.
-The full histogram for all sources analyzed using this telescope-frequency combination are shown in Figure \ref{DSA_hist}.
+Expected to be a primary instrument for NANOGrav beginning in the late 2020s, the incredible sensitivity and significant sky coverage of the Schmidt Sciences DSA would make it an outstanding instrument for cyclic spectroscopy.
+That capability is currently limited by its frequency coverage, which, expected to span from 0.7$-$2 GHz, is too high for the vast majority of sources.
+Even so, we would expect cyclic deconvolution to be achievable with PSR J1802$-$2124, which is already timed by NANOGrav \citep{Agazie_2023_timing}, and PSR J2205+6012 if observed 150-200 MHz higher than the frequency we chose for this study.
+The full histogram for all real sources analyzed using the DSA at 800 MHz is shown in Figure \ref{DSA_hist}.
+That all being said, we should expect a significant increase in viable sources for cyclic deconvolution once the DSA comes online, as our simulations predict that the vast majority of pulsars for this telescope that pass our conservative threshold and are observable within the full deconvolution regime likely have not yet been discovered.
+Indeed, if the predictions of our simulations prove correct, they would make the DSA the best telescope for cyclic spectroscopy out of all instruments considered, despite not operating in the ideal frequency range for this technique.
+An example realization from these simulations is shown in Figure \ref{DSA_sim_hist}.
+Additionally, we find that the DSA should be superb for recovering scintillation in pulsars at 800 MHz, with 178 sources having resolvable scintles that pass our S/N threshold, by far the most out of any setup we have considered, and the highest percentage relative to sources that were visible (83\%).
+Furthermore, our simulations predict that over half of all sources with detectable scintles at 800 MHz for the DSA have likely not yet been discovered.
+The scintle resolution prospects for all real sources with the DSA at 800 MHz are shown in Figure \ref{DSA_scint_hist}, while an example realization for our simulated population is shown in Figure \ref{sim_DSA_scint_hist}.